-Miles (newcomer Tim Boardman) is a high school senior who wants nothing more than to graduate, leave his rural town and move to the city to enrol in film school.
+Miles (newcomer Tim Boardman) is a high school senior who wants nothing more than to graduate, leave his rural town and move to the city to enroll in film school.
 Unfortunately, Miles' father has squandered his college fund on his mistress.
 With no cash and staring a dead-end future right in the face, Miles searches desperately for a way out, coming across a volleyball scholarship program that exists between his high school and the well-regarded Loyola University in Chicago.
 The catch?
 The only volleyball team that exists at his school is a girls' team.

 Miles refers to the 'swingline stapler guy' from the movie Office Space.
-The actor Stephen Root who plays Miles' father was also in Office Space, and played Milton aka the swingline stapler guy.
+The actor Stephen Root, who plays Miles' father, was also in Office Space and played Milton, a.k.a. the swingline stapler guy.
 See more »

 4 of 9 people found this review helpful.

 Was this review helpful to you?